LinusBorg/portal-vue/docs/getting-started.md

 ### Working around `position: fixed` issues

-In older browsers, `position: fixed` works unreliably when the element with that poperty is nested in a node tree that has other `position` values.
+In older browsers, `position: fixed` works unreliably when the element with that property is nested in a node tree that has other `position` values.

 But we normally need it to render components like modals, dialogs, notifications, snackbars and similar UI elements in a fixed position.

-With PortalVue, you can instead render the component to a `<portal-target>` that you can position as as the first child of your `#app` element.
+With PortalVue, you can instead render the component to a `<portal-target>` that you can position as the first child of your `#app` element.

 Now you can position your components with `position: absolute` instead